mrjamiebowman/mrjamiebowman/README.md

 ### Hi there I'm Mr. Jamie Bowman 👋

-🔭 I’m currently working on distributed systems in .NET and I love Azure!
+🔭 I love .NET and Azure!
+Built my first website in 1996.
+I primarily work with financial technologies, cloud computing, Identity, with distributed systems.

 <!--
 **mrjamiebowman/mrjamiebowman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.